Kolten Wong

-Kolten Kaha Wong (born October 10, 1990) is an American professional baseball second baseman for the Seattle Mariners of Major League Baseball (MLB).
-He has previously played in MLB for the St. Louis Cardinals and Milwaukee Brewers.
+Kolten Kaha Wong (born October 10, 1990) is an American former professional baseball second baseman who played 11 seasons in Major League Baseball (MLB) for the St. Louis Cardinals, Milwaukee Brewers, Seattle Mariners, and Los Angeles Dodgers.
 He made his MLB debut in 2013.
 Wong bats left-handed and throws right-handed.

 From Hilo, Hawaii, Wong starred in baseball at Kamehameha Hawaii High School and for the University of Hawaii at Manoa.
 The St. Louis Cardinals selected Wong in the first round of the 2011 Major League Baseball draft, and promoted him to the major leagues two years later.
 He was named the National League Rookie of the Month for May 2014.
-Wong was the Cardinals' starting second baseman for the majority of his tenure with the team, and won two Gold Gloves and three Fielding Bible Awards with the club.
-During the 2020 offseason, the Cardinals declined Wong's player option for the 2021 season, making him a free agent for the first time in his career.
+Wong was the Cardinals' starting second baseman for the majority of his tenure with the team, winning two Gold Gloves and three Fielding Bible Awards.
+The Cardinals declined Wong's player option for the 2021 season, making him a free agent for the first time in his career.
 He then signed with Milwaukee, with whom he played two seasons, before he was traded to the Mariners following the 2022 season.
+Seattle released him in the 2023 season, and he played his final MLB games with the Dodgers that September.

 Early life

-Kolten Wong is the son of Kolen "Kaha" Wong, who played college baseball at the University of Southern California (USC), and spent two years in the minor leagues with the Reno Silver Sox in Class-A. Despite batting .280 in 157 games, the elder Wong returned home to Hilo, Hawaii, to raise his family.
+Kolten Wong is the son of Kolen "Kaha" Wong, who played college baseball at the University of Southern California (USC), and spent two years in the minor leagues with the Reno Silver Sox in Class-A and Keala Wong.
+Despite batting .280 in 157 minor league games, Wong returned to Hilo, Hawaii to raise his family.
 He rose to prominence as a baseball coach in Hawaii.
 Instead of pursuing a steady career, he took whatever jobs would afford him the most time to teach Kolten the game and about working out, which he emphasized on a daily basis.
 In time, Kolten Wong befriended mixed martial artist and Ultimate Fighting Championship star B. J. Penn, whose father, Jay Dee Penn, correspondingly befriended Kaha Wong.
-The Penns ran a gym which allowed Kaha Wong to train children how to swing a bat.
+The Penn’s ran a gym which allowed Kaha Wong to train children how to swing a bat.

-To train as a baseball player, Wong spent two hours daily cutting trees with an axe to improve his strength, and daily sessions in a batting cage.
+To train as a baseball player, Wong spent two hours daily cutting trees with an axe to improve his strength and daily sessions in a batting cage.
 He participated in the Cal Ripken World Series in Aberdeen, Maryland where he led his team, Pacific Southwest, to the championship.
-He also played in the 2007 Senior League Baseball World Series, with his team from Hilo American Little League.
-His younger brother, Kean, played in the Junior Little League World Series.
+He also played in the 2007 Senior League World Series, with his team from Hilo American Little League.